-[2] In June 2013 Mr Faleauto was in practise as a barrister sole.
+[2] In July 2013 Mr Faleauto was in practise as a barrister sole.
 Mr Faleauto has not applied to review the Committee's decision, in which it concluded there had been unsatisfactory conduct on his part.
-He acknowledges he received money directly from

-Mr DE, who was a private client, in advance of rendering an invoice, which the Committee concluded contravened ss 110(2) and 112(1) of the Act, regs 9 and 10 of the Lawyers and Conveyancers Act (Trust Account) Regulations 2008 (the Trust Account Regulations), and rr 9.3 and 14.2 of the Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 (the Rules).
+He acknowledges he received money directly from Ms GH in advance of rendering an invoice, which the Committee concluded contravened ss 110(2) and 112(1) of the Act, regs 9 and 10 of the Lawyers and Conveyancers Act (Trust Account) Regulations 2008 (the Trust Account Regulations), and rules 9.3 and 14.2 of the Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 (the Rules).

-[3] The Committee also determined that there had been unsatisfactory conduct on the part of Mr Faleauto because he failed to complete the retainer with Mr DE, failed to keep Mr DE informed of progress of the retainer and had fallen "woefully short of the obligation of courtesy owed to Mr DE".
-That conduct was found to have contravened rr 4.2, 7.1 and 10 of the Rules.
+[3] The Committee also concluded that Mr Faleauto had contravened rules 4.2, 7.1 and 10 by failing to complete the retainer he had entered into when he agreed to represent Ms GH's brother, and rule 14.4 by taking instructions directly from Ms GH and her brother, rather than through an instructing solicitor.
 The Committee noted, as part of the context, that Mr Faleauto was in the process of relocating overseas and setting up in practise outside New Zealand.

-[4] Having concluded in its decision dated [Date] 2014, that there had been unsatisfactory conduct on his part pursuant to s 12(c) of the Act for contraventions of the Act, Trust Account Regulations and Rules, the Committee censured Mr Faleauto pursuant to s 156(1)(b) of the Act and imposed other orders.
+[4] Having concluded in its decision dated [Date] 2014 that there had been "high end" unsatisfactory conduct on Mr Faleauto's part, pursuant to s 12(c) for the contraventions of the Act, Trust Account Regulations and Rules identified above, the Committee censured Mr Faleauto pursuant to s 156(1)(b) and imposed other orders.
 The Committee recorded its findings of fact, the outcome of its enquiries, and the orders it had made pursuant to s 156(1).
 On that basis, the Committee invited both parties to provide written submissions in relation to publication of the facts of the matter and Mr Faleauto's name, and allowed 14 days in which to do so.